The Gorgeous Hussy: Plot

-At a ball, Peggy's childhood friend, "Rowdy" Dow (James Stewart), wants to fight Southern senator John C. Calhoun (Frank Conroy) because of an insulting remark about Peggy, however, she interrupts and asks him to dance instead.
+At a ball, Peggy's childhood friend, "Rowdy" Dow, wants to fight Southern senator John C. Calhoun because of an insulting remark about Peggy, however, she interrupts and asks him to dance instead.
 Seeing Rowdy and Peggy dancing, John returns home, but is followed by Peggy, who once again professes her love.
 This time, John admits his own love and they plan to marry.
 Soon after telling Jackson what has happened, however, Peggy realizes that differing political views will never allow her and John to be happy, and they part.

-A short time later, Secretary of War John Eaton (Franchot Tone), who has loved Peggy for years, proposes.
+A short time later, Secretary of War John Eaton, who has loved Peggy for years, proposes.
 She is fond of him, and believes, like Jackson, that marriage will bring her respectability.
 A year later, Rowdy comes to visit and tells Peggy that John Randolph has been shot and is near death.
-She asks Rowdy to take her to see her John, who was shot by Sunderland (Louis Calhern), a Southerner trying to prevent him from revealing to Jackson a proposed violent rebellion.
+She asks Rowdy to take her to see her John, who was shot by Sunderland, a Southerner trying to prevent him from revealing to Jackson a proposed violent rebellion.
 John dies contentedly after Peggy's visit.
 On the way back to Washington, Peggy and Rowdy's coach is accosted by Sunderland, who demands safe passage to Washington in exchange for not revealing that he has seen them.
 Rowdy throws him out, but soon Jackson's cabinet members and their wives come to him to demand that Peggy be sent away from Washington.
 When Peggy arrives at the meeting, Jackson lies by saying she was sent to see John Randolph by him and that Rowdy was asked by John Eaton to accompany her.
 Jackson then demands the resignation of his entire cabinet, except for Eaton.

 Finally, Peggy, who knows that even Jackson's kind lie will not lead to her acceptance in Washington, asks him to send John Eaton as the special envoy to Spain where she knows that they will find contentment.